Proto:Ms. Pac-Man (SNES)

 The credits only take up one screen instead of two, featuring no reference to Williams Entertainment and the placeholder name "Joe Q. Blow" in place of any actual testers.

-The bar at the top of the screen showing the level type, difficulty, and Pac Booster status is not present in this version.
+The bar at the top of the screen showing the level type, difficulty, and Pac Booster status is not yet present.
 The "READY !" text shown at the beginning of the round is colored white instead of yellow.

 Various gameplay bugs are also present: